 VPN.ac offers one of the fastest services we've used and they're honest enough to point out the benefits and limitations of using a Chrome browser extension.

 Save 20% off VPN.ac using the coupon “VPNCOMPARE20“

 4. Cyberghost VPN

-If you're new to Chrome VPN extensions then using CyberGhost VPN would be a good place to start.
+If you're new to VPN extensions, then using CyberGhost VPN would be a good place to start.

-Their Chrome browser extension is one of the easiest to use.
+Their proxy extension is one of the easiest to use.
 Simply open the app and click the large connection button.
-Your browser access is now being tunnelled through CyberGhost VPN’s servers.
+Your browser access is now being tunnelled through CyberGhost's VPN servers.

 You now have a new IP Address for visiting websites that will disguise your geo-location.
-The app is completely free to use even if you're not a CyberGhost VPN customer and while it doesn't offer the protection of the full service it is a nice addition.
+The app is a free Chrome extension, even if you're not a CyberGhost VPN customer, you can use it.
+However, it doesn't offer the protection of the full service it is a nice addition.

-Private Internet Access is one of the largest VPN services in the world so it makes sense they have a pretty neat Chrome Extension too.
+Private Internet Access is one of the largest VPNs with server locations all over the world, so it makes sense they have a pretty neat Chrome Extension too.

 We really like the fact it has some additional features that not all the extensions do.